 Clark University Recycling Guidelines

-Sustainable Clark Recycles: Paper, Cardboard, Metal & Glass, Electronics, Batteries, Styrofoam and ALL Plastics #1 - #7.
+Sustainable Clark Recycles: Paper, Cardboard, Metal & Glass, Electronics, Batteries, Bulbs, and ALL Plastics #1 - #7.

 Not only is recycling good for the environment and the economy, it's actually illegal not to recycle most of these things!
 Plus Clark gets direct financial benefit from managing recycleables as the valuable commodities they are.
 Many other things can be donated or recycled.
 See the list below for more than 20 other categories & information.

 Recycling bins for mixed clean paper and plastic/metal/glass are located throughout the Clark campus in residence halls, academic buildings, administrative offices, and common areas.
-Compost bins for organic materials are located in the UC and some residential halls.
+Compost bins for organic materials are located in the UC, the AC and residence halls.
 Faculty and staff offices are provided blue deskside bins for paper and are welcome to designate a box or trash can for recycling plastic/metal/glass - custodians will collect and consolidate recyclables in the building's central recycling area.

 Please use the recycling bins!
 You know it's the right thing to do!
 A recycling bin is never very far away.

 The student Recycling Crew picks up recyclables from every campus building once a week during the academic year.
-If you need an emergency pick-up or have a question about recycling that is not answered in the FAQ's or the Recycling Guidelines below please call Sustainable Clark, extension #7601.
+If you need an emergency pick-up or have a question about recycling that is not answered in the FAQ's or the Recycling Guidelines below please call Sustainable Clark 508.793.7601.

 Clark's Recycling Center, located at 501 Park Avenue, collects and processes campus recycling.
 It also handles responsible recycling of hazardous materials such as florescent light bulbs; electronic waste such as computers (also called e-waste); bulky metal items such as desks.
 Disposal of oils, solvents, paints and chemicals is managed according to regulations by Physical Plant staff.
-Please call Physical Plant at extension #7566 for pick-up of any of these specific items.
+Please call Physical Plant at 508.793.7566 for pick-up of any of these items listed above.

 Clark Dining Services composts all used paper goods (like napkins), food scraps from the kitchen and the cafeteria, and compostable containers from the cafes.
 Please use the slot labeled for compost for all of these items when eating in the Caf or the Bistro.
 "If it was ever alive, you can compost it"!

-Clark Composts! beginning Fall 2013, look for Compost Only bins in the halls and kitchens of Dodd, Wright, Johnson-Sanford Center.
+Clark Composts! look for Compost bins in the halls and kitchens of all residential halls, the Academic Commons and of course throughout the UC.
 Designed, tested and funded by Clark students; Clark Composts! enables us to divert even more from landfill.
 Soiled paper, Bistro containers, dryer lint - the list goes on!
 If it was ever alive, you can compost it!
 Ask an Eco Rep or RA if in doubt.

 Live off campus?
 The city of Worcester supports single-stream recycling (combine paper, plastic, glass & metal in one receptacle), and you can get a free recyling bin for curbside pick up.
 Ask your landlord or search the web for 'Worcester city recycling program'.